The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 create_sc_net(nodes: list, links: list, demands: list, env: Environment = None)

-Each of nodes, links, and demands must be homogeneous — either entirely dicts (netlist style) or entirely pre-built domain objects (Node / Link / Demand instances).
-Mixing the two within a single list is rejected, because a fresh simpy.Environment created for the dict items would not match the one the object items were built against.
-When any list contains pre-built objects, env must be passed explicitly and each object's own env must match it.
+Each of nodes, links, and demands must be all one kind — either all dicts (the description style) or all ready-made objects (Node / Link / Demand instances).
+You cannot mix the two in a single list, because the fresh simpy.Environment made for the dict items would not match the one the ready-made objects were built with.
+If any list contains ready-made objects, you must pass env yourself, and each object's own env must be that same environment.

 Parameters: